Power metal: Vocals

 Power metal is highly focused on the vocalist, with "clean" vocals being much more prevalent than the growling vocals often associated with extreme metal.
-Inspired by Ronnie James Dio, Bruce Dickinson, Rob Halford, Geoff Tate, and other rock and heavy metal vocalists, power metal vocals are often in a high register, and the singer's vocal range is usually wide.
-The majority of the genre's vocalists sing in the tenor range and are capable of hitting very high notes, for example Timo Kotipelto of Stratovarius, Tony Kakko of Sonata Arctica, Michael Kiske (Helloween) and Andre Matos (ex-Angra).
-There are many exceptions who sing in either baritone or bass range.
+Inspired by Ronnie James Dio, Bruce Dickinson, Rob Halford, Geoff Tate, and other heavy metal vocalists, power metal vocals are often in a high register, and the singer's vocal range is usually wide.
+The majority of the genre's vocalists sing in the tenor range and are capable of hitting very high notes, for example Timo Kotipelto of Stratovarius, Tony Kakko of Sonata Arctica, Michael Kiske of Helloween and Andre Matos (ex-Angra).
+There are many exceptions who sing in either baritone or bass range, like Joakim Brodén of Sabaton.
 Some vocalists sing in a harsh, thrash metal style, including Chris Boltendahl of Grave Digger, Kai Hansen of Gamma Ray, Peavy Wagner of Rage, and Wintersun's Jari Mäenpää.
-Many power metal vocalists, most notably Hansi Kürsch of Blind Guardian, record multi-layered vocals reminiscent of Queen, creating a choral effect.
+Many power metal vocalists record multi-layered vocals, creating a choral effect.

 Lyrical themes

 Themes that frequently feature throughout other metal subgenres, such as religion and politics, are comparatively rare in power metal - albeit not unheard of.
-Power metal's lyrical themes often focus on fantasy and mythology, camaraderie and hope, personal struggles and emotions, war and death, or combinations of the aforementioned.
+Power metal's lyrical themes often focus on fantasy and mythology, male camaraderie and hope, personal struggles and emotions, war and death, or combinations of the aforementioned.
 For example, Finnish band Sonata Arctica have been known for focusing their lyrics of their songs on fantasy but also have many songs based on reality, love and relationships.

 Many power metal bands based their concept albums on fantasy books and national epics; Blind Guardian based Nightfall in Middle-Earth on Tolkien's The Silmarillion, while Kamelot based Epica and The Black Halo on Goethe's Faust.
 Some bands have even written their own imaginary stories, like Rhapsody of Fire's Emerald Sword Saga and The Dark Secret Saga, Iced Earth's Something Wicked Saga, or Avantasia by Edguy's Tobias Sammet.

 Historical themes have also seen usage in the works of bands, most famously Sabaton, whose lyrics extensively focus on historical wars, battles, and individuals that received notable recognition for their wartime accomplishments.
-Examples include World War I, World War II, Vikings, Samurai, and much more from around the world including the American, Swedish and German militaries.
+Examples include World War I, World War II, Vikings, Samurai, and much more from around the world including the American, Swedish, and German militaries.
 Serenity, an Austrian (symphonic) power metal band, focuses mainly on historical figures and events, including Sir Francis Drake, Marco Polo, Galileo, Beethoven, and Napoleon.

-Contrary to traditional power metal music, Powerwolf focuses on Transylvanian werewolf and vampire legends and dark myths.
-The lyrics of the band are characterized by the treatment of Christianity and ancient Romanian legends.
-Powerwolf, however, do not consider themselves a religious band, but rather call themselves spiritual.